 I am looking for a company to maintain/service my alarm system can you help me?

 We suggest you search the NSI Approved Company Directory for an approved installer in your area of the country.
 You need to type in your postcode and select the type of service you require.
 For example, you might choose “intruder electronic security system installer” if applicable.
-Or, if you are seeking an NSI Fire approved installer, you should select “Fire Detection and Prevention…..?” .
+Or, if you are seeking an NSI Fire approved installer, you should select “Fire Detection and Prevention…..?”
 We suggest you get at least 3 quotations.
 This way you can choose from a selection, but remember that the cheapest is not always the best, even though all approved companies are equal in NSI’s eyes.
-(Obviously these instructions may need to change with a new website).

-How can I check that my installer really is on the NSI list of installers?
+How can I check that my installer is NSI approved?

 Is it better to have a wired alarm system or a wire-free system?

 It might have been the case a few years ago to opt for a wired system, but with new technology, wire-free systems have moved on.
 Each has its own individual advantages.
 The choice is yours.
 At NSI, we inspect companies to ensure their work complies with industry standards and so we do not favour different types of systems, only that they comply.